Department of History

-Extensive information about the graduate program in history is available at history.unc.edu/graduate-program, and the regulations that guide students’ progress can be seen at history.unc.edu/graduate-program/the-ma-degree and history.unc.edu/graduate-program/the-phd-degree.
-Please use these to supplement the brief summary below.
+Extensive information about the graduate program in history is available at https://history.unc.edu/graduate-program.
+Please use this to supplement the brief summary below.

 The M.A.
 Program

-The courses required for the M.A. degree usually include an introduction to research (HIST 700) and an introductory seminar (HIST 900), to be taken in the first year of study, a two-semester reading colloquium or its equivalent in the student’s major field, one additional seminar (900-level course), three hours of thesis credit (HIST 993), and four other courses, of which as many as three may be taken in fields other than that in which the student is concentrating or even in other disciplines.
-M.A. candidates must also pass a reading-knowledge examination in an appropriate foreign language, prepare an acceptable thesis, and pass an oral examination on the thesis.
+The courses required for the M.A. degree usually include an introduction to research (HIST 700) and an introductory seminar (HIST 900), to be taken in the first year of study, a two-semester reading colloquium or its equivalent in the student's major field, one additional seminar (900-level course), three hours of thesis credit (HIST 993), and four other courses, of which as many as three may be taken in fields other than that in which the student is concentrating or even in other disciplines.
+M.A. candidates must also pass a reading-knowledge examination in an appropriate foreign language, prepare a thesis based on original research, and pass an oral examination on the thesis.
 Students entering in fall 2010 and afterwards are expected to complete the M.A. after three semesters in residence.

 The Ph.D.
 Program